Wilto/LMM/_src/index.md

 ### A little about me.

-Lisa Maria Marquis is an information architect and content strategist specializing in the structural analysis of digital systems, helping organizations to build findable, understandable, and usable content experiences.
-She is a consultant, speaker, workshop leader, author of *Everyday Information Architecture*, avid knitter, and devoted Trekkie.
+Lisa Maria Marquis is an independent consultant specializing in the structural analysis of digital systems, helping organizations to build findable, understandable, and usable product experiences.
+She is a speaker, workshop leader, author of *Everyday Information Architecture*, avid knitter, and devoted Trekkie.
 She lives near Boston with her partner, two dogs, four chickens, and roughly ten thousand bees.